Social condenser: Architectural Influence

 In the post-war period, the Social Condenser influenced European social housing through its orthogonal forms and functional unit designs, extrapolated by architects such as Le Corbusier in his Unité d’Habitation with a view to inspiring collectivism after the war.

 The Social Condenser has also antithetically informed deconstructivist architecture as contemporary architects seek to unravel the determinism of the constructivist style in favour of more fragmented structures.
 While Social Condensers sought to influence human behaviour through considered design, the deconstructivist buildings of today engage just one design tactic; “a simple and random morphological gesture that removes sense from form”.
 This lies in opposition to the functional nature of the Soviet Social Condensers which were actively designed to inspire collectivism.

 Despite this postmodern movement away from the Social Condenser form, there are still architects promulgating or appropriating the principles of Ginzburg’s idea in their work today, thereby perpetuating his Soviet vision.
-For example, the LocHal Public Library located in the Dutch city of Tilburg was designed by a collective of architects who sought to repurpose a redundant steel locomotive shed with a view to activating multifaceted interactions between people in a physical space.
+For example, the LocHal Public Library located in the Dutch city of Tilburg was designed by a collective of architects, Mecanoo, who sought to repurpose a redundant steel locomotive shed with a view to activating multifaceted interactions between people in a physical space.
 It is this desire to activate social interaction that leads to its classification as a Social Condenser.
 At the 2019 World Architecture Festival in Amsterdam, the LocHal Public Library was named ‘World Building of the Year’.